Metacrafters/DegenToken/GUIDE.md

 The [C-Chain API](https://docs.avax.network/apis/avalanchego/apis/x-chain) provides a similar interface to the Ethereum JSON-RPC API, making it easy for developers to interact with the C-Chain using their existing tools and libraries.

-In this guide we're going to interact with the C-Chain, we need to create an ERC20 token to represent points for a company event, we want to enable the HR department to mint these tokens according to their needs, so we also need to add simple mint function to our smart contract to mint these tokens to a specific address.
+In this guide we're going to interact with the C-Chain, we need to create an ERC20 token to represent Degen Tokens for a gaming studio, we want to enable the studio to mint these tokens according to their needs, so we also need to add simple mint function to our smart contract to mint these tokens to a specific address.
 We are going to cover all of that in this guide.

 ### Setup
 We need to create a Hardhat project, the process is straightforward but we are going to recap just for a summary.